Milos Sights & Attractions

 Caves

 OtherDue to its volcanic geology, Milos has a lot of caves along its coastline.
-These caves can be visited by boat from the port of the island.
+These caves can only be visited by boat from the port of the island.

 Not to miss: Snorkeling boat tour to Sea Caves